realityforge/gwt-appcache/README.md

 The HTML5 Appcache specification is one mechanism for enabling offline HTML5 applications.
 This library provides a simple way to generate the required cache manifests and serve for each separate permutation.
-The library does not (yet) support the browser side aspect of appcache specification.
+The library also supports the browser side aspect of appcache specification.
 The appendix section includes further references for the appcache spec.